TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationOverview.rst

 The :php:`$GLOBALS` PHP array consists of:

 :ref:`$GLOBALS['TCA'] <t3tca:start>`:
-   TCA is the backbone of database tables displayed in the backend, it configures how data is stored if editing records in the backend, how fields are displayed, relations to other tables and much more.
-It is a huge array loaded in almost all access contexts.
-TCA is documented in the :ref:`TCA Reference <t3tca:start>`.
+   `TCA`:pn: is the backbone of database tables displayed in the backend, it configures how data is stored if editing records in the backend, how fields are displayed, relations to other tables and much more.
+It is a huge array loaded in almost all access contexts. `TCA`:pn: is documented in the :ref:`TCA Reference <t3tca:start>`.
-   Next to a small introduction, the document forms a complete reference of all different TCA options, with bells and whistles.
+   Next to a small introduction, the document forms a complete reference of all different `TCA`:pn: options, with bells and whistles.
 The document is a must-read for Developers, partially for Integrators, and is often used as a reference book on a daily basis.
-See :ref:`extending-tca` about how to extend the TCA in extensions.
+See :ref:`extending-tca` about how to extend the `TCA`:pn: in extensions.

 :ref:`$GLOBALS['TYPO3_CONF_VARS'] <typo3ConfVars>`: